LGSOC vs HGSOC: Understanding the Two Faces of Ovarian Serous Carcinoma

 Age at Diagnosis

 LGSOC doesn’t discriminate by age.
-It often strikes women in their 40s and 50s, but cases have been reported in patients as young as 19.
-Some women have even faced this diagnosis in their teens, turning what should be carefree years into a battle for survival.
+It often strikes women in their 40s and 50s (with the median age around 45 years old), but cases have been reported in patients as young as 14.
+Some women have even faced this LGSOC diagnosis in their teens, turning what should be carefree years into a battle for survival.

 HGSOC typically appears later in life, with most diagnoses occurring in women between 55 and 65 years old.
 This age difference can profoundly impact ovarian cancer treatment decisions, fertility considerations, and overall life planning for patients.